Have you ever wondered why printed circuit boards (PCB) are always green?

 It is necessary to place the components after applying the solder paste.
 This step uses Surface Mount Technology (SMT), where the components are affixed precisely onto the PCB.
 Using SMT comes with some benefits.

-For example, components can be placed closer together, and this results in the final PCB product being smaller and lightweight.
+For example, components can be placed closer together, making the final PCB product smaller and more lightweight.
 Maintaining this level of precision is nearly impossible when affixing the components by hand.
-For this reason, most manufacturers use pick and place machines for better results.
+For this reason, most manufacturers use pick-and-place machines for better results.

 The Reflow Oven

 After the components are all in place, the PCB is moved to the conveyor belt for the reflow oven.
 This step is where the actual connection will take place.
 The solder that was applied during the solder paste step now will melt during the reflow soldering step, and this joins the components to the PCB permanently.